-The annual rate of inflation slowed for a second straight month as consumer prices rose less than expected a U.S. government report for November showed.
+The annual rate of inflation slowed as consumer prices rose less than expected a U.S. government report for November showed.

 Food and energy costs continued to burden American consumers, but prices for many other goods and services gave ground and, in some cases, declined.

 In the headline monthly figure, U.S. consumer prices edged up 0.1% in November following two consecutive 0.4% increases, the Labor Department said Tuesday, Dec.
 13, in its monthly report on the Consumer Price Index (CPI).
 The CPI is a broad measure of what Americans pay for everyday items ranging from clothing to cars.
 The figure compares to reported forecasts for a 0.3% increase.